yhayato/kwm/README.md

 ------- What is kwm? -------
 kwm is an window manager for X11.
 See manual pages for detail.
-This program wass originally made by Prof.Kuno at Tsukuba University.
+This program was originally made by Prof.Kuno at Tsukuba University.
 (Please read the file "README.1988")

 You can freely re-distribute this software.
 See 'NOTICE'